 Understanding Inflammation and Your Horse

 The inflammatory process is both fascinating and complicated.
 The essence of inflammation is the normal protective response by the body’s defense system.
-Inflammation is an important part of the body’s system of healing and repairing.
+As with humans, inflammation in horses is an important part of the body’s system of healing and repairing.

 The body’s inflammatory response activates when tissues are injured by trauma, toxins, bacteria, heat, and stress.
 The damaged cells release histamine, bradykinin and prostaglandins.
 These chemicals cause blood vessels to leak fluid into the tissues, which causes swelling.

 Inflammation can occur systemically as well, affecting the whole body.

 Acute: the swelling stage (redness, heat, swelling, pain, loss of function.)